Error handling

 )

 ...Pydantic-level validation (e.g., type errors in the request body) is handled by FastAPI before your handler runs — those become 422 with a different shape.
-Use ValidationException for business rules Pydantic can't express.
+Use ValidationException inside service code only when you plan to catch and translate it before returning an HTTP response.

 Not found